iamthefrogy/FYI/README.md

-# FYI - This repo is a collection of my articles and publications to the community.
+# FYI - This repo is a collection of my articles and publications
 I have been writing many contents since last 8 years at various places.
 Decided to collect, organize and share everything at one place.
 Hence created this repo.
 ## List of contents: